Community Care Network

-CCN is comprised of six regional networks.
+CCN is comprised of five regional networks.
 It covers all U.S. states and territories and relies on Third Party Administrators (TPAs) to develop and administer regional networks of high-performing licensed health care providers on behalf of VA.

 CCN has an established set of regional boundaries aligned to state boundaries to provide local flexibility and increased access to care.
 Each CCN regional network serves as the contract vehicle for VA to purchase care in the community.

 Health care services provided as part of CCN include medical, behavioral health, surgical, complementary and integrative health services (CIHS), and dental services for Veterans who are unable to receive care at a local VA medical facility.
 Durable medical equipment (DME) and prescription medications (up to a 14-day supply) will be provided for immediate needs.

 CCN expands coverage for additional services to include dialysis, comprehensive rehabilitation, residential care, home-health care, hospice care, dental, immunizations, and long-term acute care.
 Under CCN, VA also covers CIHS benefits in the areas of biofeedback, hypnotherapy, massage therapy, Native American healing, relaxation techniques, and tai chi.